 In addition to these areas, every insurance company has busy professionals working in IT, legal, finance and accounting, marketing and customer service.
 Your skills and experience might be just what’s needed.

 Want to learn more about working in this industry?
-Follow the lively conversations on social media with these hashtags: #ICM2020, #InsuranceCareersMonth.
+Follow the lively conversations on social media with the hashtag: #InsuranceCareersMonth.

 Find out about the current career opportunities at Combined Insurance!

 (Weisbart, S. (2018, June).
 How Insurance Drives Economic Growth.
 Retrieved January 29, 2020, from www.iii.org › docs › pdf › insurance-driver-econ-growth-053018)

 About IICF. (n.d.).
 Retrieved from https://www.iicf.org/about-iicf.htmllink opens in a new window

 Actuaries: Occupational Outlook Handbook.
 (2019, September 4).
 Retrieved from https://www.bls.gov/ooh/math/actuaries.htmlink opens in a new window